google/WebFundamentals/src/site/documentation/multi-device-layouts/rwd-fundamentals/index.markdown

 * When the browser <b>height is greater than the width</b>, `portrait.css` will be applied.

-### A note on `min-``device-width`
+### A note on `min-device-width`

-In addition to `*-width`, it is also possible to create queries based on `*-device-width`; the difference is subtle but very important.  `min-width` is based on the size of the browser window, where as `min-device-width` is based on the size of the screen.
+It is also possible to create queries based on `*-device-width`; though this practice is **strongly discouraged**.

+The difference is subtle but very important: `min-width` is based on the size of the browser window, whereas `min-device-width` is based on the size of the screen.
+Unfortunately some browsers, including the legacy Android browser may not report the device width properly and instead report the screen size in device pixels instead of the expected viewport width.

-On a mobile device, this really doesn't matter that much as in most cases the user can't resize the window, but on a desktop, users can control the size of their windows and will expect the content to adapt naturally.
-Therefore, you should avoid using `*-device-width`, since the page won't respond when the desktop browser window is resized.
+In addition, using `*-device-width` can prevent content from adapting on desktops or other devices that allow windows to be resized because the query is based on the actual device size, not the size of the browser window.

 ### Use relative units